microsoft/aitour26-BRK447-agentic-use-of-github-copilot-within-visual-studio/session-delivery-resources/02-Zava-Overview/brk447-02-Zava Overview-en-US-02-userguide.md

 ## Step-by-step instructions

-### 1. Context — Accessing the SAVA application
+### 1. Context — Accessing the ZAVA application

 Timestamp reference: 00:00:03.720 – 00:00:14.240

-1. Open the SAVA application in your browser or development environment.
+1. Open the ZAVA application in your browser or development environment.
 2. Confirm you see the overall e-commerce UI (product listings, search bar, cart icon).
 3. Note that this environment may be a migration/staging build — some behaviors may be incomplete.

-Tip: If you don’t see product listings, verify that the deployment and service integrations for SAVA are up and running.
+Tip: If you don’t see product listings, verify that the deployment and service integrations for ZAVA are up and running.

 ---

 ### 2. Adding products to the cart (example)

 Timestamp reference: 00:00:14.240 – 00:00:30.954

 Goal: Add two products to the cart and verify the cart count reads 2.

 UI elements involved:

 - Product listing (catalog/list view)
 - Add to cart button on product cards
 - Cart icon / cart view / cart count indicator

 Steps:

 1. Locate the product listing or product card for the first item (example: “paint wall”).
 2. Click the product card to open the product details if needed, or click the visible **Add to cart** button on the product listing.
 3. Repeat for a second product (example: “good stain”) by selecting it and clicking **Add to cart**.